Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: General asymptotic analysis

-The asymptotic analysis of the integrals of the kind \eqref{eq_integral_in_steepest_form} is usually performed using the so-called steepest descent method (see e.g.\ \cite{Copson}, \cite{Er}.).
-We will deform the contour to pass through the critical point of $yw-\F(w;f)$.
+The asymptotic analysis of the integrals of the kind \eqref {eq_integral_transformed} is usually performed using the so-called steepest descent method; see, for example, \cite{Copson,Er}.
+We will deform the contour to pass through the critical point of $yw-\F (w;f)$.
 This point satisfies the equation

-In general, equation \eqref{eq_critical_point_equation} (which is the same as \eqref{eq_critical_point_equation_formulation}) may have several roots and one has to be careful to choose the needed one.
+In general, equation \eqref{eq_critical_point_equation} [which is the same as \eqref{eq_critical_point_equation_formulation}] may have several roots, and one has to be careful to choose the needed one.